Share via

 How does Microsoft's SDL improve application security?

 The SDL process at Microsoft can be thought of in terms of five phases of development: requirements, design, implementation, verification, and release.
 It begins by defining software requirements with security in mind.
-To do meet this goal, we ask security-relevant questions about what the application must accomplish.
-Does the application need to collect sensitive data?
+We ask security-relevant questions about what the application must accomplish.
+For example, does the application need to collect sensitive data?
 Will the application perform sensitive or important tasks?
 Does the application need to accept input from untrusted sources?

 Once relevant security requirements have been identified, we design our software to incorporate security features that meet these requirements.
 Our developers implement SDL and design requirements in the code, which we verify through manual code review, automated security tooling, and penetration testing.
 Finally, before code can be released, new features and material changes undergo final security and privacy review to ensure all requirements are met.